opencog/rocca/README.md

 If you write code in notebooks that is exported (has the `#export` comment on top of the cell), remember to invoke `nbdev_build_lib` to update the library.
 Remember to use `black` for formatting, you can invoke `black .` from the project root to format everything.

+You can also use the Makefile for your convenience, invoking `make rocca` will do both of the above in sequence.

 ## Tests

 ### Static type checking